Preprints.ai

 The three axes

-• B Compelling — solid work with minor limitations
+• B Generally strong signal with minor detected limitations

-2 · Trust (A–E) — can we verify and reproduce it?
+2 · Trust (A–E) — recorded transparency and reporting markers

 • A Excellent — meets nearly every applicable check